- Match Preview – Real Madrid host Getafe

 This meant that they would come up against one of the group winners from other groups.
-Then came the 11th of December, 2017, for the 2017/18 UCL round of 16 draws to take place, and the Los Blancos were drawn to face PSG.
+Then came the 11th of December, 2017, for the 2017/18 UCL round of 16 draws to take place, and Los Blancos were drawn to face PSG.

-The Ligue 1 giants were uncharacteristically touted as the favorites to progress over two legs.
-Well, Zidane and his men sure had something cooking, and Unai Emery and his men would have a first hand taste of the footballing menu.
+The Ligue 1 giants were uncharacteristically named as the favorites to progress over two legs.
+Well, Zidane and his men sure had something cooking, and Unai Emery and his men would have a first-hand taste of the footballing menu.

-The first leg of the tie was scheduled to be hosted by Madrid at the Santiago Bernabeu while the Parc Des Princes would host the second leg.
-Then came the day, and PSG lined up with the trio of Neymar, Mbappe and Cavani in attack, while Madrid had the duo of Benzema and Ronaldo being assisted by Isco from behind.
+The first leg of the tie was scheduled to be hosted by Madrid at the Santiago Bernabeu while Parc Des Princes would host the second leg.
+Then came the day, and PSG lined up with the trio of Neymar, Mbappe and Cavani in attack, and Madrid parading the duo of Benzema and Ronaldo being assisted by Isco from behind.

-One would have fancied one or two from the front trio of PSG’s attack to appear on the scoresheet.
-Well, it was not the case as Real Madrid were awarded a penalty after a foul, which Ronaldo stepped up to slot past the keeper in the 45th minute to keep his run of scoring in all games of the 2017/18 UCL at the time.
+One would have fancied one or two names from the front trio of PSG’s attack to appear on the scoresheet.
+Well, it was not the case as Real Madrid were awarded a penalty after a foul, which Ronaldo stepped up to slot past the keeper in the 45th minute to maintain his run of scoring in all games of the 2017/18 UCL at the time.

-Meanwhile, Real Madrid weren’t done yet, and would go on to get their only home win in the knock out phases of the 2017/18 UCL with Ronaldo grabbing another to complete his brace in the 83rd minute, and Marcelo crowning the performance up with a third in the 86th minute.
+Meanwhile, Real Madrid weren’t done yet, and would go on to get their only home win in the knock out phases of the 2017/18 UCL with Ronaldo grabbing another to complete his brace in the 83rd minute, and Marcelo crowning the performance with a third in the 86th minute.

 Both sides played out a goalless first half, with Neymar’s absence from his side’s attacking line being noticeable.
 If anyone was going to break the deadlock in the game, the bet would surely be on Ronaldo who opened the scoring to put Madrid in the driving seat in the 51st minute.

 All hope was lost at that point.
-However, Cavani rose to the occasion to score the equalizer in the 71st minute to put some respect on the aggregate score, but Casemiro would have none of that as he provided the winner for the Los Merengues in the 80th minute to set them on a quarterfinal course on the road to Kiev.
+However, Cavani rose to the occasion to score the equalizer in the 71st minute to put some respect on the aggregate score.
+Casemiro would have none of that as he provided the winner for Los Merengues in the 80th minute to set them on a quarterfinal course on the road to Kiev.